 This is a Frontier Subject

-The rather large population of people involved in the practice and/or study of trans-etheric survival and associated phenomena has not matured into a cohesive community supporting academic institutions and well-funded research facilities.
-There are no accredited institutions awarding masters or doctorate-level degrees in the study of trans-etheric influences and funding for such research is limited to questions about the sanity of those who believe these phenomena may be real.
-Professional organizations do not exist while the numerous groups involved with these phenomena seldom cooperate in studies or even agree on fundamental concepts.
+The scattered population of people involved in the practice and/or study of trans-etheric survival and associated phenomena has not matured into a cohesive community supporting academic institutions and well-funded research facilities.
+There are no accredited institutions awarding masters or doctorate-level degrees in the study of trans-etheric influences.
+Instead, funding for such research is, for the most part, limited to questions about the sanity of those who believe these phenomena may be real.

-After assuming leadership of the AA-EVP in 2000, Lisa and I attempted to establish and maintain cooperative contact with similar organizations around the world.
+After assuming leadership of the AA-EVP in 2000, my wife Lisa and I attempted to establish and maintain cooperative contact with similar organizations around the world.
 This included the many hauntings investigation groups and other groups more interested in general trans-etheric phenomena.
 We have had some success, but early on, it became evident that this frontier subject lacks the necessary culture of cooperation found in more established fields of interest.
 In short, there is no cultural norm to guide recognition of subject matter expertise or respect for the authority of established models.
-This, in turn, appears to be at least partially due to the lack of a recognized and respected forum for presenting and vetting ideas.

 Taming the Frontier

-Etheric studies began as an AA-EVP initiative intended to promote cooperation among people interested in the study of survival related phenomena.
+Establishment of an early wiki on the Etheric Studies website was an important ATransC initiative intended to promote cooperation among people interested in the study of paranormal phenomena.
 We felt that it should be started in neutral territory so that members of the larger community who might be deeply vested in their own organizations, or who naturally resisted "joining," would feel comfortable cooperating in the Initiative.
-A wiki was tried first, since the Wikipedia model has produced a large community, albeit a community of skeptics.
-The wiki did not attract editors and after a couple of years, the wiki and other efforts were abandoned.
+The wiki did not attract editors and after a couple of years, the effort was abandoned.